-Brookhaven lists along with its current estimates of whole body external doses to the Marshallese a corresponding value for Rongerik personnel, 81 rad.
-This value is treated as if it were the whole body dose and thus additive, without adjustment, to an internal dose in rem.
-This is the treatment afforded the corresponding external dose estimates for the Marshallese, to arrive at total thyroid doses.
-Actually, 81 rad is arrived at-by application of a Marshallese living-style factor to an estimate of integrated intensity in free air.
-No consideration was given to the substantially greater shielding of the servicemen.
-Thus, the Brookhaven estimate is not germane to the Rongerik servicemen (Reference 22).
+Reference 19 lists along with its current estimates of whole body external doses to the Marshallese a corresponding value for Rongerik, 81 rad.
+While this value is useful for comparing doses for various Marshallese situations, it does not apply to the servicemen.
+The value was treated as if it were the whole body dose and thus additive, without adjustment, to an internal dose in rem.
+This was done for the Marshallese to arrive at total thyroid doses.
+The 81 rad was arrived at by application of a Marshallese living-style factor to an estimate of integrated intensity in free air.
+No consideration was given to the substantially greater shielding of the Rongerik servicemen (Reference 22).

-A previous estimate of Rongerik external whole-body dose is listed by Brookhaven as 78 rad, from WT-939 (Reference 5).
+One of the first estimates of Rongerik external whole-body dose is cited in Reference 19 as 78 rad, from WT-939 (Reference 5).
 This value came through the use of a secondary reference (Reference 22); WT-939 actually provides a range of possible air doses (R), from which it selected a value of 86 R. While WT-939 did report final results in terms of R, it contains a discussion of corresponding depth doses in tissue.
 The magnitude of depth doses, relative to the air dose, are consistent with the aim of a film badge reading to adequately reflect depth dose.
-These relationships should have been noted by researchers who obtained a whole body dose from use of WT-939.
+Correspondingly lower film badge doses would follow from these relationships.

 Even after conversion to depth dose/film badge dose, the WT-939 dose estimate remains greater than the present value for two reasons: how it considered shielding and how it arrived at an integrated intensity in air.
 Without the benefit of WT-938 (Reference 3), published later, WT-939 incorporated no specifics on personnel movement; an estimate was used of one-half of the time outdoors with no protection and one-half of the time indoors with a protection factor of 2.
-Based on the personnel-scenarios in WT-938, however, it is deduced that a considerably greater fraction of the time was spent indoors, and more of that was in buildings with a PF > 2 than PF < 2.
+Based on the personnel scenarios in WT-938, however, it is deduced that a considerably greater fraction of the time was spent indoors, and more of that was in buildings with a PF > 2 than PF < 2.
 In fact, for the lowest dose case (CN406), detailed in the Appendix, the time-averaged PF was greater than 2.
-Thus, the calculated film badge dose for this case is less than two-thirds of what WT-939 would suggest -- $0.65 \times 0.7 \times 86 = 39$ rem, close to the present value of 32 rem.
+Thus, the calculated film badge dose for this case is less than two-thirds of what WT-939 would suggest -- 0.65 x 0.7 x 86 = 39 rem, close to the present value of 32 rem.